arjanjohan/scaffold-move-docs/docs/going-live/publish-move.md

 yarn deploy
 ```

-This command publishes the Move modules, and afterwards updates the `deployedModules.ts` file in the NextJS directory.&#x20;
+This command publishes the Move modules and subsequently updates the `deployedModules.ts` file in the NextJS directory.

-If you want to use external Move modules in your frontend, you can add their addresses in your Move.toml file to automatically generate an externalModules.ts file.
-[See here for more details](../external-modules/external-modules.md).
+If you want to use external Move modules in your frontend, you can add their addresses in your Move.toml file.
+This will automatically generate an `externalModules.ts` file.
+For more details, [refer to the external modules documentation](../external-modules/external-modules.md).

 :::warning
-On Aptos devnet, the network is often wiped and the chainId can change.
-If this happens, redeploy the modules (this will always use the correct chainId) and manually update the chainId for devnet in `packages/nextjs/utils/scaffold-move/chains.ts`.
+The Aptos devnet is frequently reset, which can result in changes to the chainId.
+If this occurs, you should:
+1. Redeploy your modules (this process always uses the correct chainId)
+2. Manually update the chainId for devnet in `packages/nextjs/utils/scaffold-move/chains.ts`
 :::